krishnaanaril/krishnamohan.dev/mdblog/understanding-google-outages.md

 ### Remediation & Prevention

 Once the root cause and potential fix were identified, engineers disabled the quota enforcement in one data canter.
-This quickly improved the situation and later the same mitigation was applied to all datacentres.
+This quickly improved the situation and later the same mitigation was applied to all data-centres.
 As per the official statement they’ll be taking necessary actions to guard against the issue recurring and to reduce the impact of similar events.

 ### Impact on business